MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

 ### Record template outputs
 After the template deployment completes successfully, record the template deployment outputs.
-You will need to provide this information when running the App Service installer.
+You need this info when running the App Service installer.

 Ensure you record each of these output values:
 - FileSharePath